-To grow in Christlikeness means you and I must grow in God’s attribute of faithfulness.
-Let’s become increasingly, amazingly more like Him in this area of our lives!
-May it be said of us as Paul said Jesus said of him:
+To grow in Christlikeness means we must grow in God’s attribute of faithfulness.
+Let’s become increasingly and amazingly more like Him in this area of our lives!
+May it be said of us as Jesus said of Paul:

 IV.
 THE FOSTERING OF FAITHFULNESS: FREQUENCY

 Faithfulness must be cultivated and developed continually throughout our lives.
-In contrast the evil one is unfaithful and will continually tempt you to be unfaithful.
-The following passages depict this personal discipline.
+In contrast, the Evil One is un-faithful and will continually tempt you to be unfaithful.
+The following passages depict the personal discipline of cultivating faithfulness.

-We should be strict with ourselves to be faithful in very little things: Frequent, small victories become mental imprints to developing lifelong responses of faithfulness in the bigger spheres of life.
-Francis Schaefer used to say to us who lived in his Swiss chalet in Villars, Switzerland, (to live and learn at L’Abri house guests had to do home chores), “Did you clean behind the toilet?”
-The point of his frequent interrogation was this: Only God knows if you’ve cleaned behind the toilet!—and you must learn to be faithful to Him when no one else is watching—that is if you expect to be used by Him in ways significant.
+We should be strict with ourselves to be faithful in very little things: frequent, small victories become mental imprints to developing lifelong responses of faithfulness in the bigger spheres of life.
+Francis Schaefer used to say to those of us who lived in his Swiss chalet in Villars, Switzerland, “Did you clean behind the toilet?”
+(House guests who came to live and learn at L’Abri had to do homemaking chores.)
+And the point of his frequent interrogation?
+Only God knows if you’ve cleaned behind the toilet!
+You must learn to be faithful to Him when no one else is watching—that is, if you expect to be used by Him in ways significant.

 V. THE FRUIT OF FAITHFULNESS: AFFIRMATION

-We have learned that biblically speaking faithfulness is an intricate, key character quality that God is looking for in those whom He will use most significantly.
-It follows that faithfulness is something every public servant should not only ascertain about themselves, but also when considering hiring or promoting).
-With that in mind let us lastly turn our attention to the following passages that indicate the biblical connection between faithfulness and God’s reward.
+We have learned that biblically speaking, faithfulness is an intricate, key character quality that God is looking for in those whom He will use most significantly.
+It follows that faithfulness is something public servants should ascertain not only about themselves, but also about those they consider for hiring or promoting.
+With that thought in mind, let us lastly turn our attention to the following passages that indicate the biblical connection between faithfulness and God’s reward.

 Your answer to that will largely indicate your faithfulness to Him while in office.

 Tychicus was a man who was faithful to God and to others.
 Subsequently, God blessed and strengthened him.
-Paul noticed that and entrusted him with the most important of tasks: personally delivering original autographa of Scripture over hundreds of miles of perilous journey!
+Paul noticed his faithfulness and entrusted him with the most important of tasks: personally delivering original autographa of Scripture over hundreds of miles of perilous journey!
 Why?
-He was deemed faithful!
-That is to say he was found to be reliable and trustworthy.
+He was deemed faithful—reliable and trustworthy!
 Are you deemed faithful both by God and your peers?
-May that be said of us as we team to plant ministries amongst public servants throughout America and the world!
-Keeping the main thing the main thing while serving in office redounds to everlasting dividends in your account, to and for His glory! cm